jambuur/APEDSK99/README.md

 4. executes the command including updating the relevant FD1771 and CRU "registers"
 5. executes the opposite of steps 3, 2 and 1

-Accessing the 32K RAM expansion is through memory decoding alone and doesn't use interrupts.
+Accessing the 32K RAM expansion is through memory decoding only and doesn't use interrupts.

 ### *APEDSK99 Construction*